 - Copy of your PAN card

-6. What are the features of Demat account?
+What are the advantages of a demat account?

-- A safe and convenient method of stories high-value securities such as stocks, mutual funds and bonds
+- A safe and convenient method to store high-value securities such as stocks, mutual funds and bonds

 - Instant transfer of securities to the investor